-Prerequisites: To take the course, you must be able to pass the swim tests:
+Prerequisites: To take the lifeguard certification course, you must be able to pass all parts of the swimming test:

 Swim 300 yards continuously demonstrating breath control and rhythmic breathing.
 Candidates may swim the front crawl or breaststroke or a combination, but swimming on the back or side is not permitted.
-Goggles and swim cap are strongly recommended for the 300-yard swim (300 yards = 12 lengths/6 laps).
+Goggles and swim cap are strongly recommended.
+300 yards = 12 lengths/6 laps

 Complete a timed event within 1 minute, 40 seconds.
 Starting in the water, swim 20 yards.
 The face may be in or out of the water.
 Swim goggles are not permitted.
 Surface dive, feet-first or head-first, to a depth of 7-10 feet to retrieve a 10-pound object.
-Return to the surface and swim 20 yards on the back to return to the starting point with both hands holding the object and keeping the face at or near the surface to be able to take a breath.
-Candidates should not swim the distance under water.
-Exit the water without using a ladder or steps.
+Return to the surface and swim 20 yards on the back to return to the starting point with both hands holding the object while keeping the face at or near the surface to be able to take a breath.
+Candidates are not permitted to swim the distance under water.
+Place the object on wall & exit the water without using a ladder or steps.

 Tread water for 2 minutes using only the legs.
 Candidates should place their hands under the armpits.

-Must have current lifeguard certification or be within 30 days of expiration.
-Copy of current certification required with registration form.
+Cost: $285 full certification $175 recertification (must be within 30 days of expiration; copy of current certification required at registration)

 Fee is non-refundable, unless the registrant does not pass the swim test or withdraws from the course prior to the swim test or first class.

-Registration: Registration is first-come, first-served and begins Monday, February 1 and ends Thursday, March 3.
-Payment is due upon registration.
-To register, see office manager David Litterer (Recreation Center room 112) Monday-Friday 10am-6pm.
+Registration is first-come, first-served and begins Monday, January 13 and ends Thursday, February 20.
+To register, see Campus Recreation office manager David Litterer (Recreation Center room 112) Monday-Friday 10am-6pm.

 About the Instructor

-James Miller is the former athletic director at Northampton High School.
-He also has 30+ years in education as a high school science teacher.
+James Miller is the retired former athletic director at Northampton High School.
+He also had 30+ years in education as a high school science teacher.
 He has been an American Red Cross instructor in lifeguarding, CPR and first aid for over 30 years.
-He is also an outdoor emergency care instructor for the National Ski Patrol.
+Jim is currently a recreation supervisor with the Northampton Parks & Recreation Department.
+Jim is also an outdoor emergency care instructor for the National Ski Patrol.